 our friendly team >>

-About Oscar Fairchild: Oscar Fairchild (incorporating Redwood Clarke since 01.09.18) is an ACCA chartered and certified and AAT qualified accountancy, financial consultancy & bookkeeping practice with offices in The City of London, and Billericay, Essex.
-Offering a wide range of services including Self-Assessment Services, Annual Returns, VAT Returns, Credit Control, Payroll, Auto Enrolment Pension and Management Account services to high growth businesses and licensed London taxi drivers across London, Essex and Hertfordshire.
+Oscar Fairchild is an experienced accountancy and bookkeeping practice based in Billericay, Essex.
+We offer a comprehensive range of services including Self-Assessment, Annual Returns, VAT Returns, Credit Control, Payroll, Auto Enrolment Pensions, and Management Accounts.
+We work with SMEs, businesses in the construction sector, and a wide range of industries in between – including licensed London taxi drivers – across London, Essex, and Hertfordshire.